bitpiston/oyster/README.txt

     Oyster requires the following perl modules: DBI, DBD::mysql, Digest::JHash, Time::HiRes, and Digest::SHA.
 XML::LibXML and XML::LibXSLT are also
     also recommended (they are used for server-side XSLT), but the ssxslt module will automatically disable itself if they are not found.
+Digest::SHA and Digest::JHash are not required, but recommended for high traffic sites.
+    Time::HiRes usually comes with Perl.

     To check if you have these modules installed, type:
     `perl -Mmodulenamehere -e "print qq{success\n}"`